Customer Rate Cards

 • Enable the Manual Entry toggle in Step 4

-• System applies $0 initially
+• The system applies $0 initially

 • Update manually after delivery when actual figures are known